jmbatistav/zapzap/README.md

 # ZapZap - Whatsapp Desktop for Linux
 ![Zapzap for whatsapp](share/screenshot/default.png)

 # About
-Zapzap is an application that addresses WhatsApp Web.
-It is your goal to use the WhatsApp web closer to a native application as there is no API for the construction of third party applications.
+This app aims to bring the WhatsApp experience on Linux closer to a native application.

+Because Meta does not provide the public with an API to construct third-party applications around ZapZap is a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app)

 # Download
 <p align="center">